-An actuarial deficit (negative actuarial balance) of 1.70 percent of taxable payroll is projected for the long-range 75-year period, 2008 to 2082.
-This represents the difference between a summarized income rate of 13.94 and a summarized cost rate of 15.63, both expressed as a percent of taxable payroll.
-Social Security is said to be out of close actuarial balance over that period because the actuarial deficit is more than 5 percent of the efits by 11.5 percent immediately, especially not for current beneficiaries.
-And nobody is proposing an immediate payroll tax rate increase on the order of 1.70 percent.
-In fact, most policymakers agree that current beneficiaries and those near retirement should not be affected.
-Any change in benefit levels and/ or tax rates that saved the same total amount over the next 75 years would do the job, even if benefits and tax rates were not affected until 2017, or even 2041.
-However, implementing benefit cuts or tax increases sooner that would save an equivalent amount over the next 75 years would allow the aforementioned benefits cuts and/or tax increases to be spread over more generations.
+Of course, nobody is proposing to cut benefits by 13 percent immediately, especially not for current beneficiaries.
+And nobody is proposing an immediate payroll tax rate increase on the order of 1.95 percent.
+In fact, most policy makers agree that current beneficiaries and those near retirement should not be affected.
+Any change in benefit levels and/or tax rates that saved the same total amount over the next 75 years would do the job, even if benefits and tax rates were not affected until 2041.
+However, implementing benefit cuts or tax increases sooner would save an equivalent amount over the next 75 years and would allow them (the aforementioned benefits cuts and/or tax increases) to be spread over more generations.